 Labor Day deal: Get a $30 Costco Shop Card when you sign up for a new membership

-If you've been thinking about becoming a Costco Wholesale member, this Labor Day is the perfect time.
-That's because Costco is offering a new promotion on memberships: Join as a new member online at costco.com and enroll in auto renewal of your annual membership, and you'll receive a $30 Digital Costco Shop Card.
+If you've been thinking about becoming a Costco Wholesale member, this Labor Day weekend is the perfect time.
+That's because Costco is offering a new promotion on memberships: Join as a new member online at costco.com and enroll in auto-renewal of your annual membership.
+Then you'll receive a $30 Digital Costco Shop Card.
 Just be sure to enter code CJPROMO at checkout.

 Costco memberships don't go on sale, and when Costco does offer a new member promotion, it's rarely as good as this one.
 That's why we think you take advantage of it ASAP: It's like getting your Costco membership for half price.
 (If you're not close to a Costco warehouse store, don't worry -- we also found a $15-off deal on Sam's Club memberships.)